 There are many types of soft tissue injuries caused by car, truck, and other motor vehicle accidents.
 Some of the most common soft tissue injuries caused by car accidents include:

-A sprain occurs when a ligament is stretched or torn.
+This injury occurs when a ligament is stretched or torn.
 Ligaments are bands of tissue that connect bones.
-When a ligament stretches or tears, it’s called a sprain, and it means that the joint is no longer stable or adequately supported.

 Symptoms of sprains include:

 - Impaired flexibility